 Naagappage Haalu Hoyyona ||

 The above Kannada song is sung during Nagara Panchami festival.
 The festival is celebrated on the fifth day of the Hindu month Shravana the next day of Nagara Chauthi, July-August according to Gregorian calendar dedicated to snake god.
-This year (2016) it is on 17th August.
+For the festival date click here.
 Nagara Panchami is also knows as Garuda Panchami.
 The festival is celebrated in Punjab, Orissa, Assam, West Bengal, Maharashtra and South India.
 The way the rituals are conducted varies from region to region.

 In the early morning the women and girls have an oil head bath and perform pooja to Havina Huththa / ant hill / snake pit or snake carved out of stone or to a silver snake at home or to the mud snake molded out of mud from anthill.
 Pour milk over it.
 Some people draw a rangoli / pattern of five snakes in the shrine on Nagara Panchami.

 Picture3 – Thambittu and Chigali